|

 however, if you are a more advanced user, or if you are trying to install

-an application that is not so Vista friendly, you may find it easier
+an application that is not so Vista or 7 friendly, you may find it easier

 with UAC disabled.
 To do this, follow these instructions (these instructions